 Special Discount with Footage Secrets!
-Using our exclusive Shutterstock Coupon Code you’ll get a nice 15% off in any video pack of your choice, letting you save even more in your high-res stock footage!
+Using our exclusive Shutterstock Coupon Code you’ll get a nice 15% off in any single clip, video pack or video subscription of your choice, letting you save even more in your high-res stock footage!

 Shutterstock is a very tech-oriented company.
 They're continually updating their platform with the latest developments such as AI for image recognition, and their service includes nice perks like a free online image editor, for example.

 - Fully integrated into Creative Cloud platform